Rapid warming in the Gulf of Maine will bring changes to our coastal economy.

 We assist marine communities to assess their climate risks and act on opportunities to adapt and thrive.

-Our staff are focused on a variety of climate adaptations.
-We're focused on:
+Our staff are focused on a variety of climate adaptations:

 - Helping coastal communities plan and prepare for sea level rise.

 - Modeling and predicting the shifts of commercially important species.

 - Building regional markets for increasingly prevalent species in the Gulf of Maine.

 Explore how we're helping waterfront communities adapt to climate change